shtse8/rag-server-mcp/README.md

     - `listDocuments`: List indexed document source paths.
 - **Dockerized:** Includes a `docker-compose.yml` for easy setup of the server, ChromaDB, and Ollama.

+## Design Philosophy

+- **Simplicity:** Aims for a straightforward setup and usage experience, especially with Docker Compose.
+- **Modularity:** Leverages Genkit flows for organizing RAG logic.
+- **Local-First:** Prioritizes local tools like Ollama and ChromaDB for core functionality.

 ## Installation & Usage (Docker Compose - Recommended)

 This method runs the server and its dependencies (ChromaDB, Ollama) in isolated containers.